wazwki/HTTPServerWithSwagger/README.md

-# How to config API documentation for go HTTP-server
+# How to config API documentation for golang HTTP-server

 ## Step 1:
 Before starting need to check have you swaggo and install if not: